 Alexis Patterson missing 20 years; gathering at Hi-Mount Elementary School

 MILWAUKEE - Tuesday, May 3 marks 20 years since 7-year-old Alexis Patterson disappeared in Milwaukee.
-The girl went missing after walking to school with her stepfather in 2002.
+Over the last two decades, Patterson's mother has never given up hope that Alexis is live and will come home.

 It was May 3, 2002.
 Alexis Patterson walked with her stepfather, LaRon Bourgeois, to Hi-Mount Elementary School near 49th and Garfield.
-Bourgeois watched her cross the street, but Alexis never made it to class and she hasn't been seen since.
+Bourgeois watched her cross the street.
+But Alexis never made it to class, and she has not been seen since.

 Alexis Patterson remembered